eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-subscriber-source-code.md

 ```

-To handle the data. some buffers are declared and created:
+To handle the data, some buffers are declared and created:

 ```
 HelloWorldData_Msg *msg;